-The 2017 campaign was the most successful of Coach Daum’s tenure, as the Tiger women qualified as a team for the NCAA Division III Cross Country Championships.
-Trinity finished 16th at nationals.
-It was the third-best performance in school history, behind the 2008 team which placed sixth,and the 2012 squad was 12th.
+The 2017 season was the most successful campaign of Coach Daum’s tenure, as the Tiger women qualified as a team for the NCAA Championships.
+Trinity placed 16th at the national meet for the third-best performance in Trinity history.
+The 2008 team finished sixth and the 2012 squad was 12th.

 Trinity’s women’s squad captured the 2017 NCAA South/Southeast Regional.
-Coach Daum was honored by her colleagues for the success of the teams.
-She was elected the 2017 NCAA Division III Women’s Cross Country South/Southeast Region Coach of the Year by the United States Track & Field and Cross Country Coaches Association (USTFCCCA).
+Coach Daum was tabbed as the NCAA Women’s Cross Country South/Southeast Region Coach of the Year by the United States Track & Field and Cross Country Coaches Association (USTFCCCA).
 The Tiger men finished in fifth place at the 2017 Regional.

-The Tigers sent three runners - two men and one woman - to the 2015 NCAA Division III Cross Country Championships.
-Trinity's men placed third at the Regional, and the women finished fourth.
+Trinity sent three runners - two men and one woman - to the 2015 NCAA Cross Country Country Championships.
+The Tiger men placed third at the Regional, and the women finished fourth.
 Trinity’s men’s team won the SCAC Championship with a perfect score of 15, and the women were runners-up.

-The Tiger men came in at the No. 32 position at the 2012 NCAA Championships, competing in their first postseason event.
+The Tiger men came in at #32 at the 2012 NCAA Championships, competing in their first postseason event.
 Both teams captured the SCAC Championships in 2012 and 2013.

-Coach Daum earned a Bachelor of Science degree in business administration from Trinity in May 2009, with concentrations in marketing and management.
-Her minor was physical education.
-As a student-athlete, Coach Daum earned the honor of becoming Trinity’s first male or female All-American in cross country.
+Coach Daum earned a Bachelor of Science degree in business administration from Trinity in May 2009, with concentrations in marketing and management, along with a minor in physical education.
+As a student-athlete, Coach Daum became Trinity’s first All-American in cross country.
 During her collegiate career, Coach Daum was a four-time All-American in cross country, indoor track & field, and outdoor track & field.
 She was a two-time SCAC Runner of the Year in both cross country and track & field.